RanjithaAnkidisamy/ExpenseCalculator/README.md

 # ExpenseCalculator
-A web application to track our monthly expenses
+A erverless web application to track our monthly expenses

 # Technology Stack